Joffrey Baratheon

-Joffrey Baratheon is a fictional character in A Song of Ice and Fire series of epic fantasy novels by American author George R. R. Martin, and its HBO television adaptation, Game of Thrones.
+Joffrey Baratheon is a fictional character in A Song of Ice and Fire series of epic fantasy novels by American author George R. R. Martin, and one of several antagonists of its HBO television adaptation, Game of Thrones, alongside Ramsay Bolton.
 Introduced in 1996's A Game of Thrones, he subsequently appears in A Clash of Kings (1998) and A Storm of Swords (2000).

-Joffrey is officially the eldest son and heir of King Robert Baratheon and Cersei Lannister, but is actually the eldest child of an incestuous relationship between Cersei and her twin brother Jaime Lannister.
-Joffrey inherits the throne after Robert's death, which, along with his execution of Lord Ned Stark of Winterfell, triggers a power struggle in Westeros known as the War of Five Kings.
+Joffrey is officially the eldest son and heir of King Robert Baratheon and Cersei Lannister, but he is actually the eldest child of an incestuous relationship between Cersei and her twin brother, Jaime Lannister.
+After Cersei engineers Robert's death, she conspires to secure the throne for her illegitimate son.
+This, along with Joffrey's execution of Lord Ned Stark of Winterfell, triggers a power struggle in Westeros known as the War of Five Kings.
+His mother's powerful family, the Lannisters, manages to remove most opposition to its rule, despite the boy-king's frequent blunders.
 He is characterized as a spoiled, sadistic bully.
 He frequently torments his family and Sansa Stark, to whom he is betrothed in the first two novels.
-He later marries Margaery Tyrell, but is killed by poison during his wedding reception.
+He later marries Margaery Tyrell but is killed by poison during his wedding reception.

-Joffrey is portrayed by Irish actor Jack Gleeson in the television adaptation Game of Thrones, a role for which he received international recognition and critical praise.
+Joffrey is portrayed by Irish actor Jack Gleeson in the television adaptation, Game of Thrones, a role for which he received international recognition and critical praise.

 Overview

-Joffrey Baratheon is not a point-of-view character in the novels, so his actions are witnessed and interpreted through the eyes of other people, such as his uncle Tyrion Lannister and his one-time fiancée Sansa Stark.
-He inherits his mother's traditional Lannister looks, blond hair and green eyes, and is believed by many to be very handsome.
+Joffrey Baratheon is not a point-of-view character in the novels, so his actions are witnessed and interpreted through the eyes of other characters, such as his uncle Tyrion Lannister and his one-time fiancée, Sansa Stark.
+He inherits his mother's traditional Lannister looks—blond hair and green eyes—and is believed by many to be very handsome.
 His appearance is referred to as his one redeeming quality.